 You can make these cake squares dotted with rhubarb and topped with a crunchy crumb topping up to a day in advance.

 Homemade rhubarb syrup, gin, Prosecco, and lemons are all you need to make this pretty-in-pink beverage.
-Try it at your next brunch or outdoor party.
+Try it at your next brunch.

 We love the eye-catching chunks of tart rhubarb in these sweet, moist buttermilk muffins.
 They'll be the first to go at your spring brunch.

 Simmer rhubarb with rosé wine and a trio of spices—vanilla bean, cinnamon, and star anise—then serve with vanilla ice cream or Greek yogurt for an elegant spring dessert.

 Seeking an over-the-top Easter or spring dessert?
 Look no further than this sky-high meringue cake topped with fresh whipped cream and homemade rhubarb compote.